sh32dwe/WiDS-5.0-mentorship/README.md

 That said, don’t let the pace intimidate you.
 This journey is meant to challenge you, not overwhelm you.

 And please — **never hesitate to reach out if something isn’t clear.**
-If a concept feels confusing, if your model is misbehaving, or if you encounter an error that looks like it came straight from a horror movie… just ping us :)
+If a concept feels confusing, if your model is misbehaving, or if you encounter an error that looks like it came straight from a horror movie… just ping me.

 You’re not expected to know everything.
 You are expected to stay curious, ask questions, and keep learning.

 We’re in this together — and I’m here to guide you every step of the way.

 **Let’s build something amazing together! 🚀**

 ________________________________________________________________________________________